fathimakm/web_security_notes/xss.md

 __Content security policy (CSP)__ is a browser mechanism that aims to mitigate the impact of cross-site scripting and some other vulnerabilities.
 If an application that employs CSP contains XSS-like behavior, then the CSP might hinder or prevent exploitation of the vulnerability.
 Often, the CSP can be circumvented to enable exploitation of the underlying vulnerability.

-__Dangling markup injection__ is a technique that can be used to capture data cross-domain in situations where a full cross-site scripting exploit is not possible, due to input filters or other defenses.
+__Dangling markup injection__ It is used to capture data when xss cannot be fully implemented due to security measures.

  It can often be exploited to capture sensitive information that is visible to other users, including CSRF tokens that can be used to perform unauthorized actions on behalf of the user.

 ## How to prevent XSS attack